Perverse sheaves on infinite-dimensional stacks, and affine Springer theory

 In the general case, choose a smooth covering $X\to\cX$ with $0$-placid $X$.
 Since $X$ is a coproduct of $0$-placid affine schemes, we conclude that the map $\cX_{\red}\times_{\cX}X\simeq X_{\red}\to X$ is an fp-closed embedding (use \rl{reduction}).
-Since the class of fp-closed embeddings is \'etale local on the base (see \cite[Tag.
-041V, 0420]{Sta}), the assertion now follows from \rl{etalelocal}(a).
+Since the class of fp-closed embeddings is \'etale local on the base (see \cite[Tags 041V, 0420]{Sta}), the assertion now follows from \rl{etalelocal}(a).

-(c) By definition, $X$ has a presentation of the form $X\simeq\colim_{\al}X_{\al}$ such that every $X_{\al}$ is an algebraic space/scheme admitting a placid presentation, and all the transition maps are fp-closed embeddings.
-Then $X_{\red}$ has a presentation $X_{\red}\simeq\colim_{\al}X_{\al,\red}$, every $X_{\al,\red}$ is an algebraic space/scheme admitting a placid presentation (by (b) and \rl{glplacid}(b)), and all the transition maps are fp-closed embeddings by (b). \end{proof}
+(c) By definition, $X$ has a presentation of the form $X\simeq\colim_{\al}X_{\al}$ such that every $X_{\al}$ is a placid algebraic space/scheme, and all the transition maps are fp-closed embeddings.
+Then $X_{\red}$ has a presentation $X_{\red}\simeq\colim_{\al}X_{\al,\red}$, every $X_{\al,\red}$ is a placid algebraic space/scheme (by (b) and \rl{glplacid}(c)), and all the transition maps are fp-closed embeddings by (b). \end{proof}